 About Me

-My research approach is strongly interdisciplinary and collaborative, integrating numerical models and data science methods from extreme event attribution and climate econometrics to answer research questions related to estimating the impacts of climate change on vulnerable populations and environments.
+My research approach is strongly interdisciplinary and collaborative, integrating numerical models and data science methods from probabilistic event attribution and econometrics to answer research questions related to estimating the impacts of climate change on vulnerable populations and environments.
+The main questions that underlie my ongoing research activities include:

 1) Whether and to what extent does anthropogenic climate change impact the frequency and intensity of extreme weather events and resulting human vulnerabilities?